Eraszz/blog-projects/opa-for-terraform/README.md

 # Open Policy Agent for AWS and Terraform

-This is the repository for the official tecRacer blog post [Open Policy Agent for AWS and Terraform](https://www.tecracer.com/blog/2023/03/open-policy-agent-for-aws-and-terraform.html).
+This is the repository for the official blog post [Open Policy Agent for AWS and Terraform](https://www.hendrikhagen.com/blog/2023-03-17-opa-for-terraform/).

 ## Workflow